 Finally, there are some people who just don’t do much.
 “There are people who go through life and out, and it didn’t make any difference whether they were there at all,” said Varda.

-Bronk offers concrete ways parents can help teens who haven’t yet found their purpose:
+Bronk offers five concrete ways parents can help teens who haven’t yet found their purpose:

 To spark ideas, talk with your teen about what gives your life purpose.
 Does raising children fill your life with meaning?
 Perhaps your career allows you to make a difference in the broader world?

 Purpose emerges when young people apply their strengths to make an impact.
 Point them towards activities and interests that suit them.